jholtmann/genderize_csv/README.md

 ```
 python genderize.py -i test/test.csv -o test/out.csv --catch
 ```

-This script takes a single column CSV file with a header (first row says "name" or other) and feeds the names to genderize.io.
-It outputs a CSV file with the name, gender, probability, and count of every name.

 #### Note:
 - API_KEY (https://store.genderize.io) is required when requesting more than 1000 names a month.